Damms/AzureNetworkTrafficManagement/README.md

 ### Skills Learned

 - Azure
+- Task 1: Use a template to provision an infrastructure.
+- Task 2: Configure an Azure Load Balancer.
+- Task 3: Configure an Azure Application Gateway.

 ### Tools Used

 - Azure

 ### Prerequisites

 - Azure Subscription

 ## Steps
 ### Step 1 -